TheN008/feeling_guesser/README.md

 # methods
  i) mean_approach  -> This method guesses user's feelings by calculating mean of his friend's polarities of posts. <br>
  ii) mode_approach -> This method guesses user's feelings by calculating mode of his friend's polarities of posts.
+# notes
+ Even though it seems so much unrealistic to extract feeling from some sentences, it is possible to do such via sentiment analysis.
+There are so many freely available modules in python for sentiment analysis but I like to use textblob for it.
+If you're going to read the code, let me tell you that polarity is a number given to text ranging between -1 to 1 meaning that -0.99 is  negative and 0.99 is positive, values around 0 are neutral.
+Same goes with subjectivity where values near 1 are subjective and values near -1 are objective.